 From Constitution to Treaty and back again

-On the 29th October, 2004 Blair and Straw, along with representatives (mostly Prime Ministers and Foreign Secretaries) from the 25 Member States, signed the Treaty in Rome (2004) establishing a Constitution for Europe.
+On the 29th October, 2004 Blair and Straw, along with representatives (mostly Prime Ministers and Foreign Secretaries) from the 25 Member States, signed a Treaty in Rome (2004) establishing a Constitution for Europe.

-Effectively this would have made the EU a legal, corporate entity in its own right, but only 18 of the 25 Member States ratified the treaty (unanimous agreement was needed for ratification), which was rejected by the French and Dutch (Founder Members of the EU) voters in referendums in May and June, 2005.
+Effectively this would have made the EU a legal, corporate entity in its own right, but only 18 of the 25 Member States ratified the treaty (unanimous agreement was needed for ratification) It was rejected by the French and Dutch (Founder Members of the EU) voters in referendums in May and June, 2005.

 The objections by the French and Dutch voters, according to a House of Commons research paper (05/45, 13 June, 2005 - The Future of the European Constitution) were believed to include fears about national sovereignty and national identity, the increase in EU legislation, the pace of enlargement and the single currency.